Setting an intention with a New Moon ritual is a powerful way to manifest anything you desire!

 Make a vision board

-If you’re a visual person, then vision-boarding is a brilliant way to anchor in your new Moon intentions.
-Grab a pile of old magazines and cut out words and pictures that encapsulate your dreams and wished for this lunar cycle (and beyond!).
-Then stick them onto a bigger piece of paper, and place this somewhere prominent.
+If you’re someone who loves a visual representation of what you’re manifesting, then vision-boarding is a brilliant way to anchor in your new Moon intentions.
+Grab a pile of old magazines and cut out words and pictures that encapsulate your dreams and wishes.
+Stick them onto a bigger piece of paper, and put it somewhere prominent.

-There are SO many, many variations on this New Moon ritual!
+There are SO many, many variations on this basic ritual!

 Leave me a comment below👇🏼 and tell me what you’re manifesting…